 Based on the daily and weekly reports that the tool generates, you will determine who randomly dropped out of the virtual class.
 As Traqq runs, it monitors the hours that your students spend in classes.
 The dashboard will show timestamps for when they were active.
 What’s more, Traqq takes random screenshots and video recordings of their desktops.
 This way, you will know if they are listening to your lessons or playing video games while Zoom is running.

 The best part is, Traqq is downloadable for free.
 So, it will not add to the financial burdens of parents.
 It’s lightweight, and within a few minutes, your students can get it running.
-Indeed, Traqq is an efficient and cost-free way to track attendance in online classes.
+Indeed, Traqq is an efficient and cost-free clock-in-clock-out tool for tracking attendance in online classes.

 Using Google Forms